*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 They are really good ways to get introduced to a place and pick up facts and tips you might not get on your own, even when you have a wife who indulges you reading everything in the museums.

-So, I think doing a Cartagena walking tour is absolutely worth it!
+So, I think doing a walking tour in Cartagena is absolutely worth it!

 The Cartagena Walking Tour I Did